Synthetixio/synpress/docs/docs/known-issues.md

 ## Playwright

-The good news is in all of our testing, we haven't encountered any significant issues with Playwright!
+The good news is we haven't encountered any significant issues with Playwright in all of our testing!
 However, we're aware of the following problems:

 ### Blank MetaMask previews in traces {#my-anchor}